thegooddocsproject/templates/base/base-template.md

 {Tip:

 * This section is optional.
-* You should include three to five links to more information.
+* You should include one to four links to more information.
 * Links should be a logical next step to what has already been read.
 * It will typically include a combination of related documents of this `doctype`, as well as relevant other `doctypes`.
 For instance, a tutorial may point to the next tutorial in a series, relevant reference material, and background conceptual theory.